North Shore Neighbourhoods

 This corridor is centrally anchored by the Sutherland family of schools.
 Because the area is rapidly densifying with young families buying duplexes and townhomes, these catchments are seeing high utilization and strong demand.

-• Secondary: Sutherland Secondary (Grades 8-12)
+Sutherland Secondary (Grades 8–12)

-• Note: The primary secondary hub for the central corridor.
+The primary secondary hub for the central corridor.
 Known for its strong athletics and newly upgraded turf field infrastructure.

-• Elementary Feeder Schools:
+Elementary Feeder Schools

-• Queensbury Elementary: Serves the immediate Queensbury/Grand Boulevard pocket.
+Queensbury Elementary — Serves the immediate Queensbury/Grand Boulevard pocket.

-• Brooksbank Elementary: Captures the southern Calverhall slopes.
+Brooksbank Elementary — Captures the southern Calverhall slopes.

-• Ridgeway Elementary: Serves the western edge of the Boulevard (and acts as a stunning architectural heritage landmark in its own right).
+Ridgeway Elementary — Serves the western edge of the Boulevard (and acts as a stunning architectural heritage landmark in its own right).

 As single-family lots in the Queensbury catchment are rezoned into duplexes and triplexes, the density of young families in this specific school zone is rising.
-This demographic shift provides excellent long-term neighborhood stability and protects resale values.
+This demographic shift provides excellent long-term neighbourhood stability and protects resale values.

-School catchments in North Vancouver do not align perfectly with neighborhood borders.
+School catchments in North Vancouver do not align perfectly with neighbourhood borders.
 A property on the "wrong" side of the street can impact resale value.
+Always verify specific addresses using the NVSD44 School Locator.